Polestar 2: Environment

 Using the ISO 14044 method, Polestar 2 has lower life-cycle emissions than the XC40 when driving more than 35000 to 80000 km, depending on conditions.

 Delivery

-Polestar's factory is located in Chengdu, China.
-At least all cars for the European market get shipped to Shanghai, China, by train.
+The Polestar 2 is produced in a factory located in Chengdu, China.
+All cars for the European market get shipped to Shanghai, China, by train.
 In Shanghai, the car gets placed on a boat to Zeebrugge, Belgium.
 In Zeebrugge, the European cars get approved after European new-car rules before getting shipped to the destination country.